shiraji/KotlinConf2017/talk.md

 You can get invitation from this URL.

-kontributor channel is the one that most of contributors and JetBrains stuff stay.
+kontributor channel is the one that most of contributors and JetBrains stuff are staying.
-If you have trouble building Kotlin project or anything that is related to contributing Kotlin project, ask in the channel.
+If you have trouble building Kotlin project or anything that is related to contributing Kotlin project, ask at the channel.
 In most time, people answer within one business day.

 The second one is youtrack

 youtrack is the issue management tool that JetBrains developed.
-Kotlin's public issues are listed there.
+Have you visit this site? https://youtrack.jetbrains.com/issues/KT This is the youtrack site that Kotlin's public issues are listed.
-Have you visit this site? https://youtrack.jetbrains.com/issues/KT You can work anything if there is no assignee.
+You can work anything if there is no assignee.
-If you don't have any idea which issue you are looking to, then check "up-for-grabs" tag.
+If you don't have any idea which issue you are looking for, then check "up-for-grabs" tag.

 https://youtrack.jetbrains.com/issues/KT?q=tag:%20%7BUp%20For%20Grabs%7D%20%23Unresolved

 These issues are free to contribute.
 If you want to work the issue, comment "I am going to do this!".
 Then, the issue will be yours.
 One point, since we are external contributors, JetBrains stuff won't assign your name as assignee, but if you comment the issue, you are treated as assignee.

-After you send PR, you should comment PR URL.
-This is because JetBrains stuff didn't look at GitHub.
-They constantly check youtrack but not github.

 The last one is GitHub

 GitHub is basically where JetBrains stuff give us feed back of your PR.
-Not much communication happens.
+Not much communication happens in Github.
 As far as I know, you should not send new feature without creating issues in youtrack.
 The small documentation or comment change can be merge without issues.
 If you are not sure, again, ask question in slack.

+After sending PR, you should comment PR URL in youslack.
+This is because JetBrains stuff didn't look at GitHub.
+They constantly check youtrack but not github.

 So, to conclude communication part,

 Ask questions or communicate with others use slack.
 Find and assign task in youtrack. and then send PR in GitHub.

+Are you ready?

+If you go to youtrack and find the "up-for-grabs" tag, you will find there are sevral types of issues.
+The main types of issues are developing these 3 features.
+Inspection, Intention, and quickfix.